warithb/Sorting_Algos/README.md

 Usage
 The user will be greeted with an option to build an array.
 To do so, an array length, array maximum value, and minimum values must be entered by typing or scrolling on the 3 numeric drop-down selection boxes.
-After clicking the ìGenerate Arrayî button.
+After clicking the ‚ÄúGenerate Array‚Äù button.

 If all data is valid, the text box to the right of the option will display the array.
 Also, a chart will appear to show the values visually as well.